u-bayram/factory-method-pattern/README.md

-# factory-method-pattern
+## Factory Method Pattern

-Factory Method Pattern
+#### What is Factory Method Pattern

+Factory Method pattern is a creational pattern.